Missing deadlines, delaying enrollment or choosing the wrong plan can cost you

 If you’re eligible for Medicare, you have two options: original Medicare or a Medicare Advantage plan.
 The type of coverage you choose depends on factors such as your health care needs, the insurance your doctors accept, where you live, whether you travel often and your financial situation.

 Original Medicare.
 This traditional Medicare program is offered directly through the federal government.
 It consists of Part A, which covers hospital costs, and Part B, which covers doctor visits and other outpatient services.
-The vast majority of doctors in the country accept this insurance.
+Most doctors in the country accept this insurance.

 To help pay for out-of-pocket costs, you can buy a Medigap policy, which has a separate monthly premium.
 Original Medicare doesn’t include Part D prescription drug coverage, so you’ll need to buy a stand-alone Part D plan from a private insurer if you don’t have other drug coverage.
 Original Medicare doesn’t limit your annual out-of-pocket costs.